-- Putting it all Together: How to Write a Business Plan - Community Resources for Small Businesses Prior/Active Grant Information LISC has an active SEED1 grant for \$1,000,000 which is in good standing.
-To date they have invoiced for \$250,000 and expect to exhaust funding by the end of the contract term.
+Prior/Active Grant Information Immigrants Rising has an active SEED1 grant for \$5,410,559 which is in good standing.
+To date they have invoiced for \$2,827,639.75 and expect to exhaust funding by the end of the contract term. -------------------------------- ---

 Program Name Social Entrepreneurs for Economic Development 2 (SEED 2) Grant Grant Term Two Years Total Available Funding \$17,000,000 Grant Description The Social Entrepreneurs for Economic Development (SEED) Initiative will provide micro-grants, entrepreneurial training, and technical assistance to SEED target populations to support them in starting or maintaining a small business in California aimed at addressing a social problem or meeting a community need.
 The goal of the SEED Initiative is to increase California's economic diversity and help spur business innovation.
 SEED target populations are individuals who face significant barriers to employment, specifically: Individuals with limited English proficiency, regardless of immigration or citizenship status; Individuals who are neither U.S. citizens nor lawful permanent residents.
-This includes individuals who may not be lawfully present in the United States, and individuals who have been granted Deferred Action for Childhood Arrivals (DACA) or Temporary Protected Status (TPS). including other immigrants, refugees and asylees, and United States citizens.
+This includes individuals who may not be lawfully present in the United States, and individuals who have been granted Deferred Action for Childhood Arrivals (DACA) or Temporary Protected Status (TPS).
+In addition, SEED is open to all individuals in the target populations, including other immigrants, refugees and asylees, and United States citizens.